hlyttle/hlyttle/README.md

 All of the projects I completed can be found through this GitHub profile; our final project, where we built an ETL pipeline using CI/CD and Agile methodologies, can be found [here](https://github.com/CavemanDan667/de-project).

 🌱 What I'm currently working on:
-* learning Jave and React
+* learning Java and React
 * studying for the ISTQB Certified Tester Foundation Level

 Pronouns: she/her